 I currently have original comedy drama series under option with several production companies including Hartswood Films.

-I was also recently selected to represent the west country in the Young Vic Theatre’s My Englandfilm project, a series of film shorts about English national identity written by 14 writers including Jack Thorne and Simon Stephens.
-My film Sir F. Mother Fucking Drake starring Fleabag’s Jenny Rainsford was released in February 2019.
+In 2019 selected to represent the west country in the Young Vic Theatre’s My England film project, a series of film shorts about English national identity written by 14 writers including Jack Thorne and Simon Stephens.
+My film Sir F. Mother Fucking Drake starring Fleabag’s Jenny Rainsford is available to view online.

 I was dramaturg for The Wardrobe Ensemble on their Fringe First and Stage Award winning showEducation, Education, Educationand most recently worked with the company on their new showThe Last of the Pelican Daughters.
 I have also dramaturged (is that a word?) for Scratchworks Theatre Company, playwright Lucy Bell of Documental Theatre, Tremolo theatre, the North Wall Arts Centre’s Emerging Writers programme and the Stephen Joseph Theatre.